 There are many old pictures, valuable statues, and tablets that have been preserved for many years.
 Some of them are made from ceramic, wood, and cardboard, which are of high-value materials.
 This place is also the only pagoda in Vietnam that keeps the statues of fairies and Jade Emperor made of cardboard, depicting a meeting in heaven.

-The interior of the landmark includes three halls: front hall, mid-hall, and the main hall.
-Before you go inside, you can buy incenses to donate to the pagoda; then you should give offerings to pray for your wish.
-In the front hall, there is an altar of Buddha and people often give their wish here before they visit inside.
+The interior of the landmark includes three halls: the front hall, the mid-hall, and the main hall.
+Before you go inside, you can buy incense to donate to the pagoda; then you should give offerings to pray for your wish.
+In the front hall, there is an altar of Buddha and people often give their wishes here before they visit inside.
 There are also two huge wood statues on both sides in the main hall; one is the general god who tames tigers, and the other is the general god who tames dragons.

 And the place which is the most crowded in this pagoda is where people worship Lady Kim Hoa who takes care of the birth process.
 Families who have children or pregnant women pray for their relatives to get the best wishes because, according to the legend, most kids are taught and taken care of by these fairies in heaven before they are born.
 To the right of this hall is the place of worship for Guanyin Bodhisattva, the altar is one floor up, and people should make offerings there.

 As one of the most famous pagodas in Saigon, Jade Emperor Pagoda is usually packed with many visitors.
 We recommend you come and visit on days that are not special occasions to enjoy the peace of walking around the pagoda, with a light sense of incense all around.
 But visiting on events like the birth of Jade Emperor Pagoda could also bring you a different experience, seeing many locals practicing their beliefs, Buddhism and folk religions, in a traditional way.

 If you are interested in religious places like the Jade Emperor Pagoda, you may also like: